LOOKING FOR A MILITARY SCHOOL FOR TROUBLED BOYS INPhiladelphia, Pennsylvania to Help Your Wayward Son? Would You Consider One in Florida, Instead?

 A Christian Boarding School that Paves the Way for Transformation

-Students begin in our basic training platoon with the supervision of drill instructors.
-For the first months, physical exercise, a packed schedule, attention to orderliness and chores give them structure and establish order in their lives.
+Students begin with lifestyle basics.
+The program entails physical exercise, a packed schedule, education catch-up and attention to orderliness and chores.
+We give them structure and establish order in their lives.
 They begin to stop struggling against authority and begin to grow in confidence by mastering challenges that are constructive rather than their previously destructive activities.
 Over time, they promote to higher levels, gaining privileges and responsibilities as they move up.
 The highest level student is permitted to participate in off-campus sports, outreaches, and travel.

 Teaching the Importance of Academic Success